Lapland-UAS-Tequ/tequ-solarctic-entso-e/README.md

 ### 4. Copy and import example flow into your Node-RED environment.

-When you run the flow, it will return array of JSON objects, where "ts" is timestamp in UTC format and price is spot price €/kWh.
+When you run the flow, it will return array of JSON objects in "msg.payload", where "ts" is timestamp in UTC format and price is spot price €/kWh for that timestamp.
+Example flow uses "Europe/Helsinki" timezone for timestamps.
 ```
 [
   {